kuzudb/kuzu-docs/docs/getting-started/cli.md

 The CLI can be downloaded [here](https://github.com/kuzudb/kuzu/releases/latest) (search for `Assets` on the page and download the correct `kuzu_cli-xxx.zip` file for your platform).
 After the CLI is downloaded and extracted into a directory, you can navigate the directory via your terminal, and set it to have execute permissions with `chmod +x kuzu`.

 ## Running the CLI
 You are now ready to run the executable using `./kuzu <db_path>`, where `<db_path>` is the directory for the database files.
-This path can either point to an existing database or a yet-to-be-created directory, in which case Kùzu will automatically create the directory and initialize an empty database for you.
+This path can point to an existing database or a yet-to-be-created directory, in which case Kùzu will automatically create the directory and initialize an empty database for you.
 If you input `test` as your `<db_path>`, you should see the following prompt:

 ```